eripathar/Tally-SQL-Queries-Basics/README.md

 ```
 will give the same response.

+2. Ymmv.
+There were many instances same query works on one data and not on others.

+### Notes for machines (pandas, etc):
+1. The negative symbol will be in parenthesis.
-2. The numerical values will return with commas, if you are using the data directly to any other pipeline line polars, keep that in mind.
+2. The numerical values will return with commas.
+3. Date columns will return as YYYYMMdd.